stefandxm/nglogger/README.md

 Source code

 thread_local nglogger::threadlogger xlog;

-In each init of your threads run this; before you log anything
+// this is where you want to point ng logger ui xlog.set_basefilename ("your base path for logging here");
-	xlog.set_basefilename ("your base path for logging here"); // this is where you want to point ng logger ui xlog.set_identifier ("your thread id here");
+xlog.set_identifier ("your thread id here");

 ## Logging